Updated: February 18, 2026

 Starlit Nights: A Sky That Feels Alive

 When night falls in Sedona, it doesn’t just get dark—it transforms.
-With one of the lowest light pollution levels in the Southwest, Sedona is officially designated as an International Dark Sky Community.
+In 2014, Sedona became the eighth city in the world to be designated an International Dark Sky Community, ensuring strict lighting ordinances that preserve your view of the Milky Way.
 That means the stars here don’t just appear; they perform.

 Step outside, lie back on a blanket, and the Milky Way unfolds above you.
 Shooting stars streak across the heavens.
 The silence becomes tangible, broken only by a coyote’s distant howl.

 Locals often say that stargazing in Sedona can make you feel both tiny and infinite at once.
-It’s a serene reminder that you’re standing on ancient ground—a landscape once revered by Indigenous tribes as sacred.
+It’s a serene reminder that you’re standing on ancient ground—a landscape that remains the ancestral home of the Yavapai and Apache nations, who have long considered these red rocks sacred ground.

 Mornings in Motion: Red Rocks and Reflection